Skip to main content

 Generation of Oxidative Stress

-The chemical reactions that form AGEs also generate a significant amount of as a byproduct.
+The chemical reactions that form AGEs also generate a significant amount of oxidative stress as a byproduct.
 Oxidative stress is an imbalance between free radicals ∞ highly reactive and unstable molecules ∞ and the body’s ability to neutralize them with antioxidants.
 These free radicals careen through your cells, damaging DNA, cellular membranes, and essential proteins.

 This contributes to a dull, tired-looking complexion and further weakens the skin’s ability to repair and regenerate itself.
 The glycation process, therefore, attacks the skin on multiple fronts, leading to a comprehensive decline in its structural and functional quality.